nakaosensei/Spike/README.md

 The most of theese can be easily downloaded through Maven, add the following to your pom.xml.

-Well, the only problem will be the rxtxcomm, witch you should find the jar in you operacional system, to do that, follow this tutorial:
+Well, the only problem will be the rxtxcomm, which you should find the jar in you operacional system, to do that, follow this tutorial:
 https://docs.google.com/document/d/e/2PACX-1vQSTA9ZHnrKgeJIDlze04O_JAbpYKKXLcbh5tQu3UCxhoALRafSE8F3VKDWZuFU6UO_Qv5mNnOC7ncX/pub

 Also, we will save the fire alarm in a database, for that, use the script Database to create the database used in this application.